Improving Video Corpus Moment Retrieval with Partial Relevance Enhancement: Method

 Since only part of the content in the video is related to the query, the similarity score $S^R_i$ between the query and $i$-th video is the average of max-pooling of query-image similarities and max-pooling of query-subtitle similarities.
 We use the cosine similarity as the similarity score ${\rm sim}()$:

 \textbf{Relevant Content-enhanced Contrastive Learning} Contrastive learning~\cite{tian2020contrastive} is widely leveraged to train late-fusion retrieval models, such as~\cite{karpukhin2020dense}.
-However, there are few studies in which the query exhibits partial relevance to the candidate.
-We propose a relevant content-enhanced comparative learning approach for training our multi-modal collaborative video retriever to put more focus on query-relevant content.
-The essence of our approach lies in selecting content relevant to the query as a positive sample and increasing the similarity between the query representation and the content representation computed by the retriever.
+However, there are few studies on retrieval that query partially related to the target.
+To this end, we propose a relevant content-enhanced contrastive learning method for training our video retriever to put more focus on query-relevant content.
+The essence of our approach lies in selecting content relevant to the query as a positive sample and increasing the similarity between the query representation and the query-related content representation computed by the retriever.
 As depicted in~\Cref{fig:teaser}, the content explicitly related to the query is always within the relevant moment.
 Therefore, we select the image and subtitle with the highest similarity to the query within the moment shown in~\Cref{fig:samples} as strong relevant samples, the overall similarity denoted as $S^R_{++}$.
 For negative samples, we choose the images and subtitles with the highest similarity to the query in each negative video, the similarity is denoted as $S^R_{-}$.
 We employ InfoNCE~\cite{van2018representation} loss to train retriever:

 where $t$ is temperature set to 0.01, and $n$ is the number of negatives.
 We adopt in-batch negative sampling strategy that all videos in the batch except positive video can be used for negative sampling.